Etherpod/Ship-Enhancements/README.md

 - **Reactor Lifetime Multiplier**: Larger numbers increase the time it takes for the reactor to blow up when it has been damaged.
 Set this to something small to give yourself a panic attack every time the master alarm goes off.
 - **Ship Explosion Multiplier**: Larger numbers increase the size of the explosion that is created when your ship blows up.
 Don't go above 30.
 - **Extra Explosion Damage**: Gives explosions the ability to damage your ship and fragments of Brittle Hollow.
 Also lets you kill anglerfish.
+- **Ship Tractor Beam Length Multiplier**: Larger numbers increase the length of the ship's tractor beam, allowing you to enter the ship from farther away.
 - **Keep Power On**: Prevents the lights and other electrical parts from turning off when you leave the ship.

 ### *Miscellaneous*